CommonAccord/Cmacc-NFP/Doc/NFP/KS/ByLaws/Form/ByLaws_01.md

 2.1.Ti=Principal Office

-2.1.sec=The principal office and place of business of the Corporation shall be at ADDRESS, or at such other place in Kansas, as may be designated from time to time by the Board of Directors.
+2.1.sec=The principal office and place of business of the Corporation shall be at {Corp.Addr.1,2}, or at such other place in Kansas, as may be designated from time to time by the Board of Directors.

 2.2.Ti=Registered Office and Registered Agent

-2.2.sec=The registered office shall be located at {Corp.Addr.1,2} and the name of the initial resident agent at that address is {RegisteredAgent.Name.Full}, unless otherwise established by the Board of Directors.
+2.2.sec=The registered office shall be located at {RegisteredOffice.Addr.1,2} and the name of the initial resident agent at that address is {RegisteredAgent.Name.Full}, unless otherwise established by the Board of Directors.

 2.=[Z/ol/2]